andreas-mausch/andreas-mausch.github.io/blog/_posts/2022-02-16-buffer-overflow.md

   > Emit extra code to check for buffer overflows, such as stack smashing attacks.
 This is done by adding a guard variable to functions with vulnerable objects.
 This includes functions that call "alloca", and functions with buffers larger than 8 bytes.
 The guards are initialized when a function is entered and then checked when the function exits.
 If a guard check fails, an error message is printed and the program exits.

   In our example, we explicitly disabled stack protection via `-fno-stack-protector`.

+In the real-world we would need to bypass all of those security measures.